Feb 18 2021

 At all times, the knowledge of the product by the employee will be key, as their commercial skills, to be able to detect other needs that can be covered.

 Companies that use the assisted selling strategy multiply conversions up to 16 times if there are employees available to serve customers.
 But store traffic is volatile, and it is not easy to predict.
 The great challenge of assisted sales is having enough employees, and these must be in the right place and time to intervene in those sales.

 If the employee with the appropriate business skills and the necessary knowledge of the products, is not available at the time the customers arrive, they will not be able to assist them to get the sale.
 That is why it is necessary that in the peak hours of customer visits, we have a greater number of employees to serve them.

 Likewise, if we have an employee who is in the right place and time to serve the customer, but does not have the necessary knowledge about the product, he will not be able to offer a quality service and assist in the sale.
 It is not worth planning any employee profile to perform this task.

 For this reason, aligning the planning of the schedules and tasks of each employee, as well as their profiles, with future visits of clients will be essential in order to offer a quality service.

 With a smart staff schedule and task planning tool, you can make sure you have the employee with the right business skills and the necessary knowledge of the products, at the right time and place to drive potential customers to the sale.

 Definitely, working with data helps you making better decisions in order to achieve your goals.
-Tracking the Conversion Rate and other main in-store KPIs is possible thanks to ORQUEST and KPI Management Freemium.
-Now, you can download it for free and track your data in order to make intelligent decisions out of it.
+Tracking the Conversion Rate and other main in-store KPIs is possible thanks to Orquest’s KPIs Tracking.
+Now, you can track your data in order to make intelligent decisions out of it.
 Start improving your performance.